top of page

 Associate Program Director

-Bill, a co-founder of Guardian Training Institute, possesses a Bachelor of Arts degree in Sociology from the University of Iowa with an emphasis on Criminology.
+Bill, a co-founder of Guardian Training Service, possesses a Bachelor of Arts degree in Sociology from the University of Iowa with an emphasis on Criminology.
 Following college Bill began his law enforcement career with the Coralville Police Department, serving in this position for 17 years.
 While employed at CPD he served in a variety of capacities, ending his service as a patrol sergeant.
 Beyond his patrol-related responsibilities, Bill created the Community Relations/Crime Prevention position, began a Substance-Free Summer program, and served as the first CPD DARE Officer.
 Bill also fulfilled the role of EMT/First Responder, Defensive Tactics Instructor, Emergency Response Team member, Bicycle Officer, Property and Evidence Technician, and Child Safety Seat Technician.
 He was committed to training other area officers, Citizens Police Academy, and Johnson County Reserve Officers, just to name a few.

 Following his career in Coralville, Bill worked briefly for the Iowa Department of Correction at the Hope House in Coralville.
 He departed Hope House to become the Associate Director for the University of Iowa Department of Public Safety.
 During his tenure, he worked closely with students, staff, faculty, and administration to address a variety of campus issues.
 The University of Iowa Department of Public Safety provided Bill with the opportunity to manage the Investigative Division (including Threat Assessment and supervision of the UIPD’s Drug Task Force appointee), Non-sworn Security Division, Sex Crimes Unit, and Crime Prevention.
 Additionally, he collaborated in the development and implementation of their Threat Assessment Team.
 Bill was instrumental in the creation of the University’s original Emergency Response Team and the University’s Nite Ride Program.
 He worked closely with the United States Secret Service (USSS) to successfully orchestrate visits by the President and other dignitaries.